 SRCSD is upgrading the SRWTP.
 The upgrade, known as the EchoWater Project, must be built by 2021-2023 to meet new water quality requirements that were issued by the Central Valley RWQCB as part of SRCSD's 2010 discharge permit.
 The requirements are designed primarily to help protect the Sacramento-San Joaquin Delta ecosystem downstream by removing most of the ammonia and nitrates and improving the removal of pathogens from wastewater discharge.
-The upgrade will include deployment of new treatment technologies and facilities, and will increase the quality of effluent discharged into the Sacramento River and ensure that the SRWTP discharge constituents are below permitted discharge limits specified in the NPDES permit.
-The upgrade will not, however, result in a net increase in permitted capacity of the SRWTP (SRCSD 2015).
+The upgrade will include deployment of new treatment technologies and facilities, and will increase the quality of effluent discharge limits specified in the NPDES permit.
+The upgrade will not, however, result in a net increase in permitted capacity of the SRWTP (SRCSD-2015).